 - Specialist literature

-Get a German professional to take care of it for you.
+Get a German professional to handle it for you

 Deducting a company car as a self-employed person